 The call for entries will be open from 14 April 2020, 12:00 Brussels time and will close on 30 June 2020, 12:00 Brussels time.

-Projects will be evaluated based on the degree to which they contribute to social inclusion through sport.
-Please do not submit projects that are still in the development phase and have not yet launched.
+Projects will be evaluated based on the degree to which they contribute to social inclusion through sport on the basis of these criteria: relevance of the proposal, quality of the proposal and impact.

 The ability of sport to break down barriers is increasingly being used as a powerful tool to bring together people from all kinds of backgrounds – in particular from disadvantaged groups – and we want to celebrate this!